User journey orchestration

 -

-The OneWelcome Identity Platform automatically logs the user in to the application without having to log in again when the account is activated.
+The OneWelcome Identity Platform automatically logs the user in to the application without needing to log in again when the account is activated.

 Progressive profiling